Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 - ***type hinting*** allows implicit conversion tho, so there is also ***strict mode***, which will throw errors if types doesn't match, lovely <3
 ### Functions
 - functions has *local scopes*, can't access outsider variables.
-- parameters are passed as copies by default, to pass by reference, prefix an `&`.
+- parameters are passed by value by default, to pass by reference, prefix an `&`.

 #### Function Types